Reason we do not use electronic medical records

 Us.
 We refuse to install an EMR at this time because we believe that these “facts” are simply not true and because we are committed to holding down costs while maintaining your privacy .

 Although I certainly respect and acknowledge the potential offered by EMRs, the simple truth is that they are just not “there” yet.
-As of June, 2013, there is no universally accepted standard for EMR systems.
+As of June, 2013, there is no universal standard for EMR systems.
 No one can agree on many of the basic issues – such as levels of security, access, and integration with billing systems – much less the even more important specific issues that affect each individual medical practice.

 6. EMRs adversely impact physician:patient interactions.
 Each of our physicians thoroughly enjoys the opportunity we have to interact with our patients every single day.
 We want to remain totally engaged during our interactions so that we don’t miss the implications of a smile, a tear, or a subtle change in body language that can offer us insight into what our patients are going through.
 We believe that having to enter data into a computer during our visits is a distraction rather than an enhancement, and we prefer to maintain the integrity of our patient interactions.
 While an alternative would be to continue to take notes and enter data into an EMR at the end of the day, we each have interests and relationships outside of the office, and none of us relish the thought of sacrificing an additional 1-2 hours per day so that we can transcribe our office notes.